RaphLAZ/ece_webtech_Techno-Articles/README.md

 2. User profiles: users can view their own profiles, edit their own profiles.
 3. Blog articles: users can create blog articles, edit their own blog articles, and delete their own blog articles.
 4. Comments: users can leave comments on other users' blog articles, edit their own comments, and delete their own comments.

-*💡Our front-end application uses a Static Site Generator (SSG) to generate HTML pages from the source code.*

 ## Database schema🗂️